EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **1. Sign Out**

-As a logged-in user, I want to sign out of my account so that my personal information remains secure.
+As Sarah, who travels and accesses her account from different devices and networks, I want to be able to sign out of my account from anywhere so that my data and group expense details stay private even if I am using public devices.

 Acceptance Criteria:
 - A visible “Sign Out” button is available on the main dashboard.